NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 In the `toml_distributions_loader.h` header, we declare the loader as `load_{distribution_name}` with the same signature as the other loaders (also defined at the top of the header as `distribution_loader` type definition).

-Then, we add it to the `distribution_loaders` map at the end of the header, with an all-lowercase, space-separated key.
+Then, we add it to the `distribution_loaders` map at the end of the header, with an all-lowercase, space-separated key without accents.

 ```cpp
 // libs/settings/include/mjqm-settings/toml_distributions_loader.h